Stars vs. Lightning: Betting Trends, Odds, Advanced Stats

 Stars Advanced Stats

-- In its past 10 games, Dallas hit the over seven times.
+- Seven of Dallas' past 10 games have gone over the total.

-- The Stars and their opponents combined for an average of 6 goals in the past 10 games, equal to the over/under set for this matchup.
+- The Stars have averaged a total of 6.0 combined goals over their last 10 games, identical to this game's over/under.

-- During their last 10 games, the Stars' goals per game average is 1.1 higher than their season-long average.
+- During the past 10 games, Stars' games average 11.1 goals, 1.5 goals higher than their season-long per-game average.

-- The Stars' 3.3 average goals per game add up to 70 total, which makes them the 14th-ranked scoring team in the league.

-- The Stars have conceded the eighth-fewest goals in NHL play this season, 60 (2.9 per game).
+- The Stars have been one of the toughest defensive squads in the NHL this season, giving up 61 goals (2.8 per game) to rank seventh.

-- The team has the league's 10th-best goal differential at +10 this season.

 Watch the NHL on Max with the B/R Sports Add-On